death/road-to-lisp/README.md

 file](Template.md) is a good start.
 Corrections, updates, and other feedback from the persons involved is also welcome.

-You may also be interesting in [Cliki's Person page](https://www.cliki.net/Person).
+You may also be interested in [CLiki's Person page](https://www.cliki.net/Person).

 # Submissions